Ensembl/gene_symbol_transformer/README.md

 The negative log likelihood loss was applied to the network output as the loss function.

-The example protein sequences are of variable length with mean `576.49`, median `442`, and standard deviation `511.25`.
-In order to generate uniform sized batches all sequences were normalized to a length of `1000`, with either truncating longer sequences or padding shorter ones.
-Therefore, the final feature tensor being fed to the neural network for each example is of size `27 x 1000`.
+The example protein sequences are of variable length with mean `580.63`, median `444`, and standard deviation `521.15`.
+In order to generate uniform sized batches all sequences were normalized to a length of `841`, equal to `mean + 0.5 * standard deviation`, with either truncating longer sequences or padding shorter ones.
+Therefore, the final feature tensor being fed to the neural network for each example is of size `27 x 841`.

 ## experiment setup